Clevelandurbannews.com, Ohio's Black digital news leader

 Clevelandurbannews.com and Kathywraycolemanonlinenewsblog.com

-In the year following last year's Supreme Court Dobbs decision that overturned Roe v Wade decision, new legislation on abortion has been swift.
-Fourteen states have near-total abortion bans during any point in pregnancy in effect, and six states have implemented abortions bans with other limits from six to 20 weeks after a person’s last menstrual period.
-Ohio has a six-week abortion ban that is on hold per a judge's ruling as abortion advocates hope to get abortion on the ballot in Ohio followed by support from Ohio voters.
+More than 14 states have near-total abortion bans during any point in pregnancy in effect, and at least six states have implemented abortions bans with other limits from six to 20 weeks bans.
+Ohio has a six-week abortion ban dubbed "the heartbeat bill" that is on hold per a judge's ruling as abortion advocates hope to get abortion on the November ballot in Ohio.

 Clevelandurbannews.com and Kathywraycolemanonlinenewsblog.com, the most read Black digital newspaper and Black blog in Ohio and in the Midwest.
 Tel: (216) 659-0473.
 Email: editor@clevelandurbannews.com.
 We interviewed former president Barack Obama one-on-one when he was campaigning for president.
 As to the Obama interview, CLICK HERE TO READ THE ENTIRE ARTICLE AT CLEVELAND URBAN NEWS.COM, OHIO'S LEADER IN BLACK DIGITAL NEWS.